ijkguo/mx-rcnn/README.md

 See if `bash script/additional_deps.sh` will do the following for you.
 * Suppose `HOME` represents where this file is located.
 All commands, unless stated otherwise, should be started from `HOME`.
 * Install python package `cython easydict matplotlib scikit-image`.
 * Install MXNet with additional operators.
+There are many ways.
-If you know Makefile, change `EXTRA_OPERATORS` in `config.mk` to include the `mx-rcnn/operator` folder.
+  - If you are familiar with Makefile, change `EXTRA_OPERATORS` in `config.mk` to include the `mx-rcnn/operator` folder.
-If not, copy all files in `operator` to `mxnet/src/operator`.
+  - If not, copy all files in `operator` to `mxnet/src/operator`.
-Or if you would like to use the exact version I used, you can use [v0.8](https://github.com/precedenceguo/mxnet/tree/legacy) or [v0.9.1](https://github.com/precedenceguo/mxnet/tree/simple).
+  - Or, you could try a fork version of MXNet at the branch [sync](https://github.com/precedenceguo/mxnet/tree/sync), currently based on version 0.9.3.
-Choose either version at your will.
+  - Or, find the latest mxnet and enter `example/rcnn` folder
 * Install MXNet Python Interface.
 Open `python` type `import mxnet` to confirm.
 * Run `make` in `HOME`.